vishipayyallore/speaker-series-2022/microsoft-reactor/S11_2022Feb09_Azure_Web_Apis_and_Apps/README.md

 ---

-## 1. Deploy Angular 13 App to Azure

-> 1. Discussion and Demo

-## 2. Deploy Node JS Web API to Azure.
+## 1. Deploy Node JS Web API to Azure.
 It connects to Mongo Atlas.

 > 1. Discussion and Demo

 ![NodeJS Linux Docker Container | 100x100](./Documentation/Images/NodeJS_Linux_Docker_Container.PNG)

-## 3. Deploy ReactJS Web App to Azure.
+## 2. Deploy ReactJS Web App to Azure.
 It retrieves the data from Node JS Web API.
 (MERN Stack)

+> 1. Discussion and Demo

+## 3. Deploy Angular 13 App to Azure.
+It retrieves the data from Node JS Web API.
+(MEAN Stack)

 > 1. Discussion and Demo